 Some hotels hide this cost and ask you for the charges upfront at the desk.
 Some hotels also charge the pet parents a substantial deposit, which is non-refundable, along with a cleaning fee.

-Call the hotel before you book a room and ask about any extra costs associated with pets to ensure you're clear about their rates.
+Call the hotel before you book a room and ask about any extra costs associated with pets to ensure you understand their rates.

 4. Choose Hotels with Pet-Friendly Activities

-If you're vacationing with a dog, you want your pet to enjoy the stay as much as you.
-Look for a pet-friendly restaurant and any activities they can offer them.
+If you're vacationing with a dog, you want your pet to enjoy the stay as much as you do.
+Look for a pet-friendly restaurant and any activities they offer.

 For example, it'd be convenient to have public gardens accessible to your pet for evening strolls.
 Pet-friendly trails and hikes would also be helpful.

 This is especially important when visiting climates they're not accustomed to.
-To learn more on this topic, visit TrendingBreeds.com.
+To learn more about this topic, visit TrendingBreeds.com.

 5. Confirm the Hotel Restaurant is Pet Friendly

-A lot of times, when you stay in a hotel, you may wish to dine in their restaurant out of convenience.
-But if they do not allow pets, it can get tricky.
+When you stay in a hotel, you may wish to dine in its restaurant out of convenience.
+But if the restaurant does not allow pets, it can get tricky.

-Some pet-friendly hotels have a policy that you cannot leave your pet alone in the room without supervision.
+Some pet-friendly hotels have a policy not to leave your pet alone in the room without supervision.
 On the other hand, your pet is not allowed inside the restaurant.

 The Bottom Line

 Bringing your pet on vacations can lead to fantastic experiences and lasting memories.
-However, if you choose a hotel with limited pet-friendly amenities, it could become tough to manage your pet there.
+However, if you choose a hotel with limited pet-friendly amenities, it could become challenging to manage your pet there.

 This story is published in partnership with We Love Doodles.